itsfrank/vue-typescript/README.md

 # Planned Features
 - **@Watch** - a function decorator that will take as parameter the watched variable's name and add the function to the watch object
 - **@Computed** - a function decorator that will add the function to the computed object instead of the method object

+# Hacking It
+Although its never recomended to make changes inside node_modules, if you find a bug that prevents you from moving forward and need to fix it ASAP.
+Just cd to the module directory, run `typings install --production` (this will ommit the mocha, chai, and node typings).
+Then make your fix and run `npm run build`.
+Your IDE might throw a fit because there's no tsconfig, to fix that rename tsconfig.build.json to tsconfig.json (simply run `tsc` if you do that, the build command points tsc to the .build.json file).
+Depending on how tsc decides to resolve packages, you might also need to `npm install vue` locally in the vue-typescript folder as well.
+**Don't forget to open an issue on the repo as well!**